PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 17:00:54
+Last updated: 2024-04-02 17:01:28
-Random Quote: Intuition will tell the thinking mind where to look next. - Jonas Salk
+Random Quote: If you correct your mind, the rest of your life will fall into place. - Laozi